 - The Data Bridge Market Research predicts that the global market for investing in car charging stations will rise by 48% from 2019 to 2026.

-- According to a Mckinsey study in 2019, more than $70 billion worth of investments will be needed leading up to 2030 to produce enough electric vehicle charging equipment.
+- According to McKinsey, more than $70 billion worth of investments will be needed leading up to 2030 to produce enough electric vehicle charging equipment.

 - By 2026, the electric vehicle charging station market will evolve into a 3.4 billion dollar industry, according to a CSO forecast in 2019.

 - A 2019 research from Market Future Research expects the global electric vehicle charging market to gain a volume of 43,528 thousand units by 2025.

 It is evident from these global statistics that investing in electric car charging stations is the next big investment option for investors looking for high returns and environmental impact.